Proof of Jury Duty For Employer: Everything You Need to Know

 - Don’t go to court for jury duty more than annually.
 You are legally required to serve only one time in a 12-month period.
 If you get a summons before that time period is up, call the court to fix the issue.

 If you need help with employment law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.